HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.10/appliance/get-hpovaddresspoolrange.md

 ### -InputObject &lt;Object&gt;

 Aliases [-Pool]
-Specify the type of Address Range Pool, or the Address Pool object fro `Get-HPOVAddressPool`.
+Specify the type of Address Range Pool, or the Address Pool object fro Get-HPOVAddressPool.
 Allowed values are:

 	* IPv4
 	* VMAC